PowerShell/ProjectMercury/shell/AIShell.Integration/README.md

 ### Invoke-AIShell

 This cmdlet allows you to send a query to the AIShell agent to execute.
-This is useful in case you do not want o
+This is useful in case you do not want to switch between the two panes but want to send a query to the agent.
+The `Start-AIShell` cmdlet must be run before this cmdlet can be used.

 ### /code post